toyamarinyon/trpc-d1-todo/README.md

     Set your binding name by updating the <BINDING_NAME> value.
 Your binding is available in your Cloudflare Pages Functions at env.<BINDING_NAME>.
 You will find the values for database_name and database_id in your terminal after you run the create command in step 3.

-1. Run a query against your D1 database
+1. Run a query against your local database

     You can create our database with [schema.sql](./schema.sql):
     ```sql